aimageofthearchiveorgmusicaudio/C0caine/README.md

 @idiot49 :-1: The fuck is this shit it just broke my phone bro

-@Cocainejerker :-1: bro what my phone wont open
+@Cocainejerker :-1: the fuck my phone wont open

 Cheers: